Site icon Outdoor Gearzine

 Selection criteria

-At that time, I was using the replacement of my gloves as a measure to keep warm.
-Just protecting your fingertips from cold will change your perceived temperature.
-The gloves prepared at this UTMF are three types: Salomon fingerless, thin merino wool, and Patagonia shell wind gloves.
-I used fingerless during the day, merino wool when driving at night, and shellwind in mountainous areas.
-This time, the weather was good and there was no rain, so this was effective, but after finishing the exam, I felt that if it had rained I might not have finished, and that choosing a gloves is the most important thing, especially for runners who are just about to finish, like me.
+One of the measures I took to protect myself from the cold at that time was to change my gloves.
+Just keeping my fingertips cool can make a big difference in how the temperature feels.
+The gloves I brought with me for this UTMF were three types: Salomon fingerless gloves, thin merino wool gloves, and Patagonia shell wind gloves.
+I used the fingerless gloves during the day, the merino wool gloves for night runs, and the shell wind gloves for the mountainous areas.
+This time the weather was good and there was no rain, so this strategy was effective, but after finishing I felt that if it had rained I might not have been able to finish the race.
+I think that the choice of gloves is the most important thing, especially for runners like me who are running at the last minute to finish

-From this point of view, waterproof gloves for ultra trail races this time
+From this perspective, the waterproof gloves for ultra trail races are:

-We have selected the following models that meet these conditions and are actually useful in trail races.
+We selected the following models that met these criteria and seemed like they could actually be used in trail races

 Test environment

-Although it is intended for use alone, it may be used in combination with base layers in windy or severe cold, so we have prepared Exlit Limites Merino Touch Liner Gloves (photo) and tested the comfort when layered.
+Although it is designed to be worn alone, it may be necessary to combine it with a base layer in windy or extremely cold weather, so we also prepared the Extremities Merino Touch Liner Gloves (pictured) to test the comfort of layering it

-3. Breathability: In order to keep you running comfortably for a long time in rainy weather, we scored it on the basis of breathability that is not stuffy.
+3. Breathability: In order to continue running comfortably for long periods of time in the rain, we evaluated the material based on its breathability, or the ability to not get sweaty

-7. Price: Gloves are actually consumable items.
-There are quite a few price differences between models, so I deliberately made this an evaluation item.
+7. Price: Gloves are actually a consumable item.
+There is a significant price difference depending on the model, so I decided to include it as an evaluation item

 Overall ranking 1st place 2nd place 3rd place 4th place 5th place